What is it?

 Example of identity theft

-Larry* applied for a mortgage which was subsequently declined due to a poor credit history.
-He had consistently paid off all his credit cards and built up his credit score so was unsure why this was the case.
+Larry* applied for a mortgage which was declined due to a poor credit history.
+He had consistently paid his credit card bills and built up his credit score so was unsure why this was the case.

 When Larry checked his credit report, he discovered numerous entries that he didn’t recognise.
 He contacted the organisations relating to the entries to check what they were for and raised disputes.

-What Larry didn’t realise was that criminals had obtained basic personal information from his social media profile, which included details about his home address, his workplace and other personal information.
+What Larry didn’t realise was that criminals had obtained personal information from his social media profile, including his home address, his workplace and other personal information.
 This was used to target him with a scam email (also known as phishing) as a result of which he had provided the criminal with information about his financial details.

 *Case studies are based on insights from partners”